Skip to content ↓

 Positive Relationships

 Positive relationships are at the heart of our approach.
-We work hard to develop positive relationships with all children, adjusting these relationships where needed, in order that all children feel that they are supported to achieve socially and emotionally.
+We work hard to develop a tailored approach to building positive relationships with all children, adjusting these relationships where needed, in order for all children to feel that they are supported to achieve socially and emotionally.

 Our Approach